-Guide to Calculations and Filters for Leapfrog Geo version 4.4 © 2018 Seequent Limited ("Seequent").
+for Leapfrog Geo version 4.5 © 2019 Seequent Limited ("Seequent").
 All rights reserved.
 Unauthorised use, reproduction, or disclosure is prohibited.
 Seequent assumes no responsibility for errors or omissions in this document.
 LEAPFROG, SEEQUENT and are trade marks owned by Seequent.
 All other product and company names are trade marks or registered trade marks of their respective holders.
-Use of these trade marks in this document does not imply any ownership of these trade marks or any affiliation or and resonant by the holders of these trade marks. trade marks or any affiliation or endorsement by the holders of these trade marks.
+Use of these trade marks in this document does not imply any ownership of these trade marks or any affiliation or endorsement by the holders of these trade marks.
 Calculations and Filters on Block Models This guide describes how to use the Calculations and Filters editor available for block models in Leapfrog Geo.
 It is divided into two parts:

 - The first part describes how to define calculations and filters for block models. - The second part is a Catalogue of Metadata, Syntax and Functions.
 It describes each of the items in the pinnable Insert list and includes intentionally trivial examples to illustrate the use of the item, along with an explanation of the effect of the expression.
-The features described in this guide are only available if you are licensed to use Leapfrog EDGE with Leapfrog Geo.
+The features described in this guide are only available if you are licensed to use Leapfrog Edge with Leapfrog Geo.

 Calculations and Filters use estimators and data to derive new values, resource classifications and more.
 A powerful and versatile tool, it offers a simple and intuitive editor so you do not need to be an expert programmer to make use of its pure functional language to define calculations.
 Even complex calculations can be developed with ease.
+The Calculations Window

-The Calculations Window Once you have defined a block model, you can define a set of calculations and filters for it by right-clicking on the block model in the project tree and selecting Calculations and Filters:
+Once you have defined a block model, you can define a set of calculations and filters for it by right-clicking on the block model in the project tree and selecting Calculations and Filters: